-The Company intends to publish its first ESG report for the years 2022-2023, which has been drawn up in accordance with GRI and that will be posted on the Company's website.
-The reports will be published every two years.
+In June 2024, the Company published its first ESG report for the years 2022-2023, which was drawn up in accordance with GRI and is posted on the Company's website.
+The report reflects the Company's ESG activities, provides transparent information on the Company, and contains data on the Company's sustainability achievements and environmental impact.